40 Wall Street: 2020s to present

-New York prosecutors were scrutinizing several of the Trump Organization's properties by 2021.
-The investigation found that, between 2011 and 2015, far higher values were presented to potential lenders than were reported to tax officials.
+New York prosecutors had scrutinized several of the Trump Organization's properties by 2021, at the end of Trump's first presidency.
+They found that, between 2011 and 2015, far higher values were presented to potential lenders than were reported to tax officials.
 The most extreme case involved 40 Wall Street, which in 2012 was cited as being worth $527 million to lenders but only $16.7 million to tax officials.
-By February 2023, the building had been placed on a lender watchlist because of its rising vacancy rate, which had reached 18 percent in the third quarter of 2022, and its costs, which had risen 11 percent since the mortgage was issued in 2015.
-The loan's servicer, Wells Fargo, was requesting an update on leasing developments from the client.
+By February 2023, the building had been placed on a lender watchlist because of its rising vacancy rate, which had reached 18 percent in late 2022, and its maintenance costs, which had risen 11 percent since the mortgage was issued in 2015.
+Fitch Ratings downgraded the credit rating for the building's loans in August 2023 because new tenants were slow to move into the building while old tenants relocated elsewhere.
+The building's Duane Reade location closed later that year due to shoplifting, and the loan on the property was transferred to a special servicer that November due to the state government's ongoing civil investigation of the Trump Organization.
+Following a January 2024 ruling in which the Trump Organization was found liable for civil fraud, New York Attorney General Letitia James said her office was prepared to seize the building if the organization could not repay a $355 million judgment.